Greg Boyd (theologian): Thought

 Boyd's Princeton dissertation (published as Trinity and Process) was a critique of the process theology of Charles Hartshorne.
 Here, he attempts to construct a philosophical theology that retains the positive features of a process worldview, while avoiding its unorthodox implications.
 Boyd is also a former Oneness Pentecostal, and wrote the book Oneness Pentecostals and the Trinity (1992), critiquing the movement's anti-trinitarian view of God and other doctrines.

 Boyd is also known as one of the leading supporters of open theism, which he explores in the book God of the Possible (2000).
 In essence, open theism is the view that the future is partly open, and therefore known to God partly as a realm of possibilities.
 Proponents of the conservative or traditional view of God within the Baptist General Conference, such as John Piper, tried unsuccessfully to have the rules of the denomination changed to exclude Boyd and other open theists.

-He is widely known for his award-winning book Letters from a Skeptic (1994).
-This book is a collection of letters written by Boyd and his father Edward, who was an atheist at the time.
+He is widely known for his 1994 book, Letters from a Skeptic, a collection of letters written by Boyd and his father Edward, who was an atheist at the time.
 Through the course of their correspondence, Boyd addressed many of the perennial intellectual challenges to the Christian faith, which led to his father's conversion.

 Boyd was featured in a front-page New York Times profile in July 2006 after losing 20% of his congregation, which Boyd attributed to his refusal to lend his public support to conservative political causes and his claim that American evangelical Christianity was too politicized.
 In his view, the Kingdom of God always looks like Jesus, whom Boyd describes as not seeking to maintain control or power over others, but instead self-sacrificially serving and loving them.
 Therefore, according to Boyd, the gospel cannot be associated with any particular political or nationalistic ideology.
 The congregational loss came after his 2004 sermon series called "The Cross and the Sword."
 As a result of the sermon series he authored the book The Myth of a Christian Nation: How the Quest for Political Power Is Destroying the Church (2006), in which he argues that a commitment to non-violence and to loving one's enemies lies at the heart of the teachings of Jesus.
 Boyd further discussed these views in the CNN documentary God's Warriors, which aired in August 2007.
 In a more recent book, The Myth of a Christian Religion: Losing Your Religion for the Beauty of a Revolution (2009), he presents his understanding of what the Kingdom of God is.